frostt-tensor/tensor_parser/README.md

 ### Tensor values
-A field of the CSV file can be selected to be used as the values of the tensor using the `--vals` flag.
+A field of the CSV file can be selected to be used as the values of the tensor using the `--vals=` flag.
 If no field is selected to use as the tensor values, `1` is used and the resulting tensor is one of count data.